What does YTD mean?

-As you know, YTD stands for Year to date.
+As you know, Year to date is the full form of YTD.
 YTD information is important for analyzing business trends over time and it refers to the period between the first day of the calendar year and the current date.
-The fiscal year might not necessarily begin on 1st January but it's not a matter of the dates, Year to date covers the first day of the year until the last day of calculation.
+The fiscal year might not necessarily begin on 1st January but it's not a matter of the dates, Year-to-date covers the first day of the year until the last day of calculation.

 YTD is a good timeframe to set a goal and track it so that your business grows over time.
 While MTD - Month to Date is a good timeframe to make sure you're going to be able to meet your expenses on a monthly basis.